Scottish Association for Metals

 Grant awards are made at the sole discretion of the Association and no correspondence can be entered into.

-• Knowledge and application of a wide range of engineering disciplines, including engineering materials and manufacture
+• Knowledge and application of engineering and materials science principles

-• Practical “workshop” skills
+• Practical workshop, laboratory, and manufacturing skills

-• Inter-disciplinary and team working
+• Inter‑disciplinary collaboration and team working

-• Project and time management
+• Leadership, project planning, and time management

 Learn More - Formula Student